 An evaluation of potential and likely impacts on the avifauna revealed that the impact significance was moderate to low after mitigation (depending on the type of impact).
 The study site is not located near any prominent wetland system or impoundment, and therefore the risk of waterbird collisions with the proposed infrastructure was considered to be low.
-However, in the absence of sufficient information on the occurrence and rate of passing waterbirds, it was recommended that supporting evidence be acquired by means of another pre-construction survey corresponding to the wet season.
+In addition, the occurrence of collision-prone bird species (apart from vultures) such as korhaan taxa and birds of prey was relatively low.
+However, in the absence of sufficient information on the occurrence and rate of passing waterbirds and collision-prone bird species, it was recommended that supporting evidence be acquired by means of at least another pre-construction survey corresponding to the wet season.

-The endangered Cape Vulture (Gyps coprotheres) and critically endangered White-backed Vulture (Gyps africanus) (and to a lesser degree also Lappet-faced Vulture Torgos tracheliotos) were identified as regular foraging visitors to the study area (according to SABAP2 reporting rates and on-site observations).
-These species are highly prone to power line collisions, whereby any existing powerlines (existing powerlines spanning the facility) could pose a collision and electrocution risk to vultures.
+The endangered Cape Vulture (Gyps coprotheres) and critically endangered Whitebacked Vulture (Gyps africanus) (and to a lesser degree also Lappet-faced Vulture Torgos tracheliotos) were identified as regular foraging visitors to the study area (according to SABAP2 reporting rates and observations from adjacent habitat).
+These species are highly prone to power line collisions, whereby any existing powerline (existing powerlines spanning the facility) could pose a collision and electrocution risk to vultures.

-No fatal-flaws were identified during the assessment, and irrespective of the access road alternatives proposed for the PV facility, the significance of the avifaunal impacts (clearing of vegetation along the road reserves) were regarded as identical.
-Nevertheless, it is strongly recommended that the proposed mitigation measures and monitoring protocols (additional with pre- and post construction monitoring) be implemented during the construction and operational phase of the project.
+No fatal-flaws were identified during the assessment, although it is strongly recommended that the proposed mitigation measures and monitoring protocols (additional with pre- and post construction monitoring) be implemented during the construction and operational phase of the project.